No results for ""

 Overview

 A common use case for the events hook is associating feature flag changes with targeting changes in a specific environment.
 However, integrations are not limited to that resource only.
-For a full list of supported resources, read Understanding resource types and scopes.
+For a full list of supported resources, read About resource types and scopes.

-Building an integration
+Build an integration

 To build an integration, make sure you meet the prerequisites.
 Then follow the steps outlined on the Getting started page.